DSpace/DSpace/README.md

 The latest DSpace Installation instructions are available at: https://wiki.lyrasis.org/display/DSDOC7x/Installing+DSpace

-Please be aware that, as a Java web application, DSpace requires a database (PostgreSQL or Oracle) and a servlet container (usually Tomcat) in order to function.
-More information about these and all other prerequisites can be found in the Installation instructions above.

 ## Running DSpace 7 in Docker

 NOTE: At this time, we do not have production-ready Docker images for DSpace.